HiPhish/guile-msgpack/README.rst

    (unpack-from (current-input-port))

-In the above code we have two variants of `pack` and `unpack`: a pure one and an impure one with an exclamation mark suffix.
+In the above code we have two variants of `pack` and `unpack`: a pure one and an impure one with a `to`- or `from` suffix.
 The pure variant performs the packing or unpacking without any side effects by returning the packed bytes or the unpacked object.
 The impure variant on the other hand writes to or reads from a port as a side effect, but does not return anything.

 Status of the project